-- Plan and deliver sufficient school places, with a focus on secondary places. - Improvement in secondary attainment, linked to skills for the workplace and the developing city economy, closing the gap in attainment for vulnerable students. - Early help advice and support for public agencies on child protection issues, including schools.

-- Embed and further improve our multi-agency response for safeguarding, to reduce the rate of re-referrals below the national average. - Review support for disabled children and young people, ensuring value for money services. - Review services to promote better outcomes for young people. - Coordinated, early help for young people and vulnerable adults at risk of homelessness.
+- Plan and deliver sufficient school places, with a focus on secondary places. - Improve secondary attainment, linked to skills for the workplace and the developing city economy, closing the gap in attainment for vulnerable students. - Provide early help advice and support for public agencies on child protection issues, including schools. - Embed and further improve our multi-agency response for safeguarding, to reduce the rate of re-referrals below the national average. - Review support for children and young people with special educational needs and disabilities to develop improved and joined up services. - Review children and young people with emotional wellbeing and mental health needs.
+Develop more personalised services for children and their families.